 All of these advantages overlap.
 Lawyers that practice more efficiently benefit clients while legal proceedings going virtual benefit all parties involved.
 Lawyer directories for clients also similarly help lawyers market their law firm.

 Legal technology is important to all of these parties and ultimately helps make the legal process, which is known for being quite stressful at times, easier and more efficient.

-Final thoughts on Legal Technology
+Final thoughts on legal software systems

 Legal technology comes in all shapes and sizes, just like law firms and their respective practice areas.
 What works for one legal professional may not work for another.
 However, it’s likely that if there’s a tool that doesn’t work for you, there’s another tool out there that will serve your firm’s needs.

-Legal technology is a rapidly growing area, and for good reason.
+Legal software systems are a rapidly growing area, and for good reason.
 While technology adoption in the legal industry has accelerated greatly over the last few years and come very far, there is still work that needs to be done.